robkautz/grocery-buddy/public/recipes/README.md

 ## Notes

-- Recipes in this folder are **public** and will be part of the git repository
+- **Public recipes** (`recipes/`) are committed to git and shared with anyone who clones the repo
+- **Private recipes** (`recipes/private/`) are gitignored and stay local to your machine
-- They're automatically loaded when the app starts
+- Both types of recipes are automatically loaded when the app starts
-- Once loaded, they're stored in the browser's database and persist across sessions
+- Once loaded, recipes are cached in the browser's localStorage for performance
 - If you update a recipe file, restart the app to see changes
 - Recipe filenames should be lowercase with hyphens (e.g., `my-favorite-recipe.txt`)
+- Recipes added via the web app are stored in localStorage until you export them to a file